xing/hops/readme.md

 }
 ```

 Other than that, you can use hops' components on their own.
-Please refer to their respective readme files:
+These components all accept configs similar to what's supported inside `package.json`.
+Please refer to their respective readme files for examples:

 * [Hops Webpack Plugin](https://github.com/xing/hops/tree/master/plugin)
 * [Hops Renderer](https://github.com/xing/hops/tree/master/renderer)